-My research interest is in algorithmic data analysis.
+My research interest is in algorithmic data science.
 I develop theory and methods to extract the most information from large datasets, as fast as possible and in a statistically sound way.
 The problems I study include pattern extraction, graph mining, and time series analysis.
 My algorithms often use concepts from statistical learning theory and sampling.

 My Erdős number is 3 (Erdős → Suen → Upfal → Matteo), and I am a mathematical descendant of Eli Upfal, Eli Shamir (2nd generation), Jacques Hadamard (5th), Siméon Denis Poisson (9th), and Pierre-Simon Laplace (10th).

 - Dagstuhl: I will give a talk at the Probabilistic Methods in the Design and Analysis of Algorithms at Schloss Dagsthul.

 - Grace Hopper'17: I am a member of the Scholarship review committee for this wonderful event.